GLOBAL MARKETS-Shares, oil fall on growth concerns; gold rises

 "The macro outlook remains bleak and equities markets are still not pricing it in yet," said Jerome Troin-Lajous, a trader with Louis Capital Markets.
 "It's time to get protection, continue to get out of cyclical and industrial stocks, and turn overweight (on) 'flight-to-safety' trades."

-Gold rose in choppy trade after a slide to two-year lows this week lured Asian buyers.
-Sentiment was severely shaken by the biggest two-day rout in 30 years that ended on Monday, and gold is seen as vulnerable to further sell-offs.
+Gold rose, bucking the fall in oil and other commodities, after a slide to two-year lows this week lured Asian buyers.
+Sentiment was still severely shaken by the biggest two-day loss in 30 years that started last Friday.

 Brent crude fell below $98 per barrel on the prospect of sluggish U.S. and Chinese fuel demand that will be squeezed at the same time by rising crude supplies in the United States.